Enrichment For All

 The Champaign Unit 4 Student Code of Conduct can be found here.
 "Champaign Unit 4 Student Code of Conduct"

 We are helping to prepare students for 21st Century Learning Experiences and the 1:1 environment that Unit 4 provides.
 We are a Google district and school.
 You will see this reflected in the applications students use frequently and the devices we support.
 Students have access to computers and Wi-Fi Internet access throughout the school.
-Students in Kindergarten through second grade have access to iPads daily as well as Chromebooks in the classroom.
-Every third, fourth, and fifth grade student at Robeson has an individually assigned Chromebook that they use throughout the school day.
+Students in Kindergarten through fifth grade have access to Chromebooks in the classroom.
+Every second, third, fourth, and fifth grade student at Robeson has an individually assigned Chromebook that they use throughout the school day.
 All instructional spaces have interactive SMART Boards and document cameras.

 Another unique and exciting offering at Robeson is our Spatial-Temporal (ST) Math program.
 ST Math is the leading program in visual math instruction and represents the highest quality and most effective blended learning math solution in K-12 education.